-Credit for Solar Energy Devices - Commercial or Industrial Applications This credit is available to taxpayers that installed solar energy devices for commercial, industrial, or
+Credit for Solar Energy Devices - Commercial or Industrial Applications This credit is available to taxpayers that installed solar energy devices for commercial, industrial, or other nonresidential applications in Arizona.
+Use Form 336 to figure this credit.

 Credit for Investment in Qualified Small Businesses You may qualify for this credit if you made an investment in a qualified small business.
 Use Form 338 to figure this credit.